Business Name Ideas for Tech Startups: Patterns and Inspiration

 - Using initials without existing brand equity

-If you pursue an acronym approach:
+If you go the acronym route:

 Start with meaningful words: